zack-bitcoin/amoveo/docs/design/cryptoeconomics.md

 G    50   51
 B    0    1
 ```
-This matrix has a nash equilibrium on B.
+This matrix has a nash equilibrium on B, and no nash equilibrium on G.
 So even if the default behavior was to vote for G, instead the community will switch to voting for B.
 The adversary can use 100 tokens to destroy 5000 tokens.